Embark on a 14-day West African adventure through Benin, Togo, and Ghana. Discover Voodoo roots, Egungun practices, and slave trade history.

 Accra - Return drive to Accra for last-minute shopping and departure.

-Kotoka International Airport - Arrive 2 hours before your flight for departure.
+Kotoka International Airport - Arrive 2 hours before the flight schedule for departure.

 - Bottled water